-I want to add some more RAM but right now the slowest RAM sticks I can find locally are rated at 1600Mhz.
+I want to replace the old RAM sticks with new ones to max it out but right now the slowest DDR3 RAM sticks I can find locally are rated at 1600Mhz.

 I don’t want to order online if I can possibly avoid it but I don’t want to damage my computer either.